TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 23/Acts 23.8.md

 ---

-For the Sadducees say that there is no resurrection, neither angel, nor spirit; but the Pharisees confess both.
+For the Sadducees say that there is no resurrection, nor angel, nor spirit; but the Pharisees confess all of these.